loydg/svg_wordcloud/README.md

 Requirements/Steps
 * Install Anaconda with Python3 if you don't already have it
-* Create environment *wordcloud*
+* Create environment *svgwordcloud*
-* Activate environment *wordcloud*
+* Activate environment *svgwordcloud*
 * Install *matplotlib* and *wordcloud* modules
-* modify *your_directory/anaconda3/envs/wordcloud/lib/python3.7/site-packages/wordcloud/wordcloud.py* as described below
+* modify *your_directory/anaconda3/envs/svgwordcloud/lib/python3.7/site-packages/wordcloud/wordcloud.py* as described below

 Add a single line - `self.to_svg()` - to `generate_from_text()`.
 Here is the complete code for `generate_from_text()`.
 The additional line is before the return call.